velopaymentsapi/payor-example-php/README.md

 # Velo Payor Example - PHP

 This is a simplified example of an API for a payor that integrates with Velo Payments.
-This example uses the [lumen](https://lumen.laravel.com) micro-service framework.
+This example uses the [lumen](https://lumen.laravel.com) micro-framework.

 ### Usage

 Copy the `.env.example` file within the `lumen` directory and create new file `.env` with its contents.

-You will need to replace the following variables ... with the information you recieved from Velo.
+You will need to replace the following variables with the information you recieved from Velo.

 ```
 VELO_API_APIKEY=contact_velo_for_info